As people, we’re constantly comparing and judging ourselves, others, and what we find important in life.

 Think of old stamps that are extremely expensive now, but were super cheap back in the day.
 Therefore, they’re financially invaluable nowadays, while being inexpensive back in the day.

-Is a value judgement subjective?
+Is a value judgment subjective?

 We largely make this personal perspective based on our beliefs and principles instead of just facts.
 Thus, we can consider it to be largely prejudiced.